NFDI4Microbiota/MetadataStandards/README.md

-# NFDI4Microbiota-Metadata Task Area 2.1
+# NFDI4Microbiota - Task Area 2.1 - Metadata

 ## NFDI4Microbiota introduction:
 ### The National Research Data Infrastructure Germany (NFDI) currently comprises 19 consortia members spanning diverse fields, ranging from physical sciences, human health, and biology to artificial intelligence, cultural and economic science[^19].
 In July 2021, NFDI4Microbiota was selected to become a consortium member and holds a mission "_to be the central hub in Germany for supporting the microbiology community with access to data, analysis services, data/metadata standards and training_."[^20] Through building tools, ensuring FAIR principles are followed, and standardizing metadata and data processing, NFDI4Microbiota will contribute to the interdisciplanary NFDI network.